 Counterbalanced gates consist of a heavy counterweight protruding into the water.
-This counterweight moves up and into the flow path as the gate opens thus providing an obstruction to flow, leading to instability and debris packing on the counter weights.
+This counterweight moves up and into the flow path as the gate opens thus providing an obstruction to flow, leading to instability and debris packing on the counter weights One has been installed in South Africa and can be found on website: . www.activespillway.co.za.